 WE CHECK IT, YOU EAT IT:

-XSpectra® technology: the new generation of X-ray machine for food safety, identifying with high accuracy, both low and high density foreign bodies and contaminants.
+XSpectra® technology: the new generation of X-ray inspection systems also applies to food safety.
+It is capable to detect, with high accuracy, both low and high density foreign bodies and contaminants.

 In the Industry 4.0 era, the innovative concept of total automation of the processing lines reduces the possibility of human errors and increases the productivity.
 On the other side, this requires the necessity of further and deeper controls on every single piece produced.
 The presence of foreign bodies inside processed foodstuff is really harmful for the health of each customer and represents a huge issue for all the food companies due to market recalls.